 After Laser Resurfacing

 You will likely experience some mild swelling and discomfort after laser resurfacing.
 However, this can be controlled with ice packs (frozen peas) and medications prescribed by Dr. Sikorski.
 Dr. Sikorski will also provide instructions on how to gently wash and care for your healing skin.
 During the healing process, it is very important that you not pick the crusts off the treated area or scarring may result.
-Most patients are free of crusts by about 10 days post-operatively.
+Most OC patients will be free of crusts by about 10 days post-operatively.
 Redness may persist for several weeks.
 Your new skin will usually remain bright pink to red in the weeks following the procedure.
 Dr. Sikorski may prescribe medications to make this color subside more rapidly.
 After about two weeks or so, most patients can safely apply makeup to conceal this temporary color change.
 However, some pinkness may remain for up to six months.

 Getting back to normal

-It is rare, but some patients may find that their healing skin is unusually sensitive to the makeup that was used prior to treatment.
+It is rare, but some Orange County patients may find that their healing skin is unusually sensitive to the makeup that was used prior to treatment.
 In such instances, makeup should be avoided until a substitute can be found or until the healing progresses to a point at which the makeup no longer causes a reaction.
 Above all, in the months following treatment, it’s imperative to protect the treated area from the sun until all the color has returned to normal.
 Using sun protection regularly will help maintain your results and reduce the chance of any new sun damage to your skin.
 If you must be in the sun, apply a strong sun block with an SPF of 50 or higher and shade your face with a large brimmed hat or visor.
 If resurfacing was performed around your eyes, it’s best to also wear good quality sunglasses with UVA and UVB 100 percent filters.

 Will healing be uncomfortable?